Your Cage-Free, Worry-Free Motorcycle Vacation Experience

 398 Km

-Sunday, August 4th, 2024Nova Scotia Shoreline & New Brunswick (1 ferry crossing)
+Wednesday, July 15th, 2026Nova Scotia Shoreline & New Brunswick (1 ferry crossing)

 Kickstands up 08:30.
 Full tank and empty bladder.
 Departing Halifax inland, our ride today travels out past the local riders favourite ‘Fall River Tim Hortons’, and our route follows the historic Shubenacadie Canal for a time, before we turn and ride through rich farmlands, and pastures.
 After a stop in Windsor, the Blomidon Look-Off, one of the more scenic mainland viewpoints will be our destination for a photo-op.
 We’ll then continue riding a short distance to Halls Harbour, visiting this small fishing village on the Bay of Fundy.
 Be sure to note where the waterline is when you arrive, as the world record tides will make a dramatic change.
 The tide will be going out and will drop nearly 3 meters while we have lunch.
 Moving back up to the Northern side of the Annapolis Valley, our ride continues to Historic Annapolis Royal, on the Digby Gut, one of the first North American settlement areas over 400 years ago.
 After a short visit to this quaint area, we will move through Digby to catch the MV Fundy Rose on which we will enjoy crossing the Bay of Fundy to Saint John New Brunswick, where our hotel for the night is a short ride from the ferry terminal.
-We'll eat dinner onboard the ferry.
+Dinner is on your own onboard the ferry.

-Rodd Hotel
+Rodd Hotel Moncton

 434 Main Street